Finesse/MiniDB/README.md

 $database->select('SELECT * FROM '.$database->addTablePrefix('users').'
 ORDER BY id');
 ```

+Be careful, the `statements` and the `import` methods don't throw an exception if the second or a next statement of the
+query has an error.
+This is [a PDO bug](https://stackoverflow.com/a/28867491/1118709).

 You can find more information and examples of raw queries [there](https://github.com/FinesseRus/MicroDB#reference).

 ### Query builder